 - Self defense classes

 - Training men on how to intervene as a bystander and hold peers accountable when they witness relationship abuse and/or sexual assault

 - Adult men mentoring young boys on how to have healthy relationships

 - Training boys on how to recognize the promotion of problematic notions of masculinity and the objectification of women, genderqueer, and nonbinary individuals in the media

 - Information for parents on how to talk to their adolescents about healthy dating relationships

 While many women, genderqueer and nonbinary individuals may enjoy and feel empowered by self-defense training or activities aimed to improve self-confidence, these types of programming do not address the root causes of relationship abuse or sexual assault.
 When we frame this programming as “prevention,” we imply that an individuals choices and actions leave them partially to blame for the violent crimes committed against them.
-The concept that womxn should be able to prevent violence from men by changing their behaviors or clothing only empowers perpetrators to continue committing violent acts.
+The concept that womxn should be able to prevent violence from men by changing their behaviors or clothing only empowers perpetrators (those who choose to do harm) to continue committing violent acts.
 Suggesting that women, genderqueer and nonbinary people suffer high rates of relationship abuse and sexual violence due to a lack of confidence or courage unfairly blames them and shifts the focus of prevention discourse away from the true root of gender based violence: toxic masculinity, rape culture, and lack of accountability for perpetrators.
 Acknowledge that gender based violence is the result of the perpetrator’s choice to abuse, and use that frame to guide your recommendations for reducing the prevalence of relationship abuse and sexual assault.